mihassan/cloud-run-hs-demo/README.md

 - `scotty` for web framework
 - `wai` for web application interface
 - `sqlite-simple` for database
+- Alpinejs for reactive frontend
+- PicoCSS for minimal CSS

 # Future Work
 - Add tests